 - Evidence based-practice

 - Methods of evaluation

-In addition, you’ll have the opportunity to gain real-world training and apply your knowledge through a 3-credit teaching practicum.
-This practicum is individually tailored to your goals and exposes you to numerous aspects of academic and clinical teaching.
+In addition, you’ll have the opportunity to gain real-world training and apply your knowledge through a 3-credit advanced nursing practicum.
+This practicum is individually tailored to your goals.

 Courses and Requirements